★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 TMX Group operates core Canadian financial market infrastructure, including the Toronto Stock Exchange (TSX), TSX Venture Exchange (TSXV), Montreal Exchange derivatives market, and CDS post-trade services.
-Its strongest moats come from regulated exchange/clearing positions and liquidity/network effects in Canadian markets, supplemented by recurring information services and workflow businesses (Trayport energy trading network, Datalinx market data/co-location, and VettaFi indexing/analytics).
-Key risks include market-cycle sensitivity (listings/trading volumes), competitive fragmentation in trading/data, and regulatory or technology execution changes in post-trade.
+FY2025 revenue reached CAD 1.7B, with Global Insights, derivatives, equities/CDS, and capital formation all contributing.
+Its strongest moats come from regulated exchange/clearing positions and liquidity/network effects in Canadian markets, supplemented by recurring information services and workflow businesses: Trayport, Datalinx, and VettaFi.
+Q1 2026 showed strong volumes and Global Insights growth, while key risks remain market-cycle sensitivity, trading/data fragmentation, fee regulation, and post-trade technology execution.

 Primary segment